-First, who should not hire an IT consulting firm?
+First things first: who should not hire an IT consulting firm?

 Companies that don’t need to hire an IT vendor tend to be larger, a little more established, and their workload tends to be more process than project-oriented.
 These businesses have bigger budgets and sufficient revenue that they can support multiple departments and a robust staff with clearly defined duties.

 These kinds of established companies may seek an outside consultant during a time of growth, auditing, or for a particular project where their internal team is not well-qualified.
-However, this relationship tends to be shorter-term, and is more of the exception than the rule.
+However, this relationship tends to be shorter-term, and is more the exception than the rule.

 Now, let’s consider the kinds of companies that don’t typically maintain their own IT department.